Research & Travel Grants

 In addition to the Thesis Grants provided by the European Institute, European History, Politics, and Society students are encouraged to apply for research and travel grants.

-As part of its Initiative on Cultural Power in International Relations, the European Institute offers the Cold War Archival Research (CWAR) Fellowship.
+As part of its Initiative on Cultural Power in International Relations, the European Institute offers the Cold War Archives Research (CWAR) Fellowship.
 The CWAR Fellowship offers a number of advanced undergraduate and graduate students at Columbia University the opportunity to conduct original archival research on the history of culture and the Cold War.
-The project was created in 2015 under the name "Radio Free Europe Research Project Fellowship" and was renamed in 2017 to "Cold War Archive Research Fellowship".
+The project was created in 2015 under the name "Radio Free Europe Research Project Fellowship" and was renamed in 2017 to "Cold War Archives Research Fellowship".

 Those interested in public diplomacy, journalistic history, the Cold War, and the evolution of modern Europe will find abundant resources for productive investigations at archives they will visit with the group.
 After the conclusion of each research session, the students work on research papers to be presented at a conference at Columbia University in the Spring semester.